 On February 24, 2022, Russia declared war on Ukraine and began its invasion of Ukrainian territory.
-This war, for those who follow one of the greatest geopolitical strategists of our time, Peter Zeihan, did not come as a surprise, as far back as 2014, he had precisely forecast the way, means, and year in which Putin would invade his neighbors and Ukraine would be the beginning.
+For those who follow one of the greatest geopolitical strategists of our time, Peter Zeihan, this war did not come as a surprise.
+As far back as 2014, he had precisely forecast the way, means, and year in which Putin would invade his neighbors, and Ukraine would be the beginning.

-The Russian operation, after (almost) a year of war, is the doctrine of warfare that was tried in Syria.
-The basic idea is that if the surrounding area is "cleared" of inhabitants "who have nothing to look for there" (or in other words, becoming refugees), they will move away, and anyone who remains will be destroyed.
+The Russian operation, after (almost) a year of war, uses the doctrine of warfare that was tried in Syria.
+The basic idea is that if the surrounding area is "cleared" of inhabitants "who have nothing to look for there" (in other words, becoming refugees), they will move away, and anyone who remains will be destroyed.
 In order to accelerate the war, the Russians are trying to cut off the supply lines in two dramatic dimensions.
 The first is the expulsion of Ukraine from its role as the world's grain barn, and the second is the depletion (mainly in Europe) of energy.
-As early as April 2022, I wrote an article published in the International Affairs forum (IAF) called "On the collapse of supply chains and their impact on food security and the energy sector" in which I presented the implications of the cutting off of the supply to the global market, in conjunction with China's Export of fertilizers behavior (which will be expanded on later) as a dramatic decrease in global stability.
-In the following, I wrote an article called "Europe is Preparing for a Cold Winter and the Rise of Israel as a Regional Energy Power", in which I dealt with the implications derived from the liberalization of energy prices in European land and their implications on the fight in the Ukrainian arena, in addition to the issue of energy security in Europe.
+As early as April 2022, I wrote an article published in International Affairs Forum (IAF) called "On the collapse of supply chains and their impact on food security and the energy sector," in which I presented the implications of cutting off the supply to the global market, in conjunction with China's export of fertilizers behavior (which will be expanded on later) as a dramatic decrease in global stability.
+I also wrote an article called "Europe is Preparing for a Cold Winter and the Rise of Israel as a Regional Energy Power," in which I dealt with the implications of the liberalization of energy prices in Europe and the resulting effect on the fight in the Ukrainian arena, in addition to the issue of energy security in Europe.

-Russia is acting to implement its desire to establish protective borders (from Putin's perspective) in light of the demographic disruption that it understands and estimates, and is trying to bring about the era of post-globalization with a strengthened standing.
+Russia is acting to establish protective borders (from Putin's perspective) in light of the demographic disruption that it understands and estimates, and is trying to bring about the era of post-globalization with a strengthened standing.
 However, programs and reality are different things, as the Russians reveal the decline in the quality of their fighters, the collapse of logistical chains, and the significant lengthening of attack programs, which have at least partly turned into a mess in some of the battleground.
-At the same time, both the Americans and NATO countries are also transferring logistical support equipment and arms, totaling over 115 billion euros (as of December 2022 according to the German Kiel Institute) to the Ukrainian government.
-The Ukrainian battlefield has therefore become a place where the West is facing off with Russia, with technological and Western funding by Ukrainian army.
+At the same time, both the Americans and NATO countries are transferring logistical support equipment and arms to the Ukrainian government, totaling over 115 million euros (as of December 2022 according to the German Kiel Institute).
+The Ukrainian battlefield has therefore become a place where the West is facing off with Russia through technology and funding to the Ukrainian army.

-"The setbacks" of Putin's programs led him to try and find a new partner who would serve a dual-value role.
-The first, in an era where the West has imposed a strict embargo, that has led them to take extreme steps such as producing chips from household devices like vacuum cleaners and washing machines for military use, along with mobile and moving stockpiles of arms, in an effort to find a partner who would be helpful in transferring offensive weapons.
-And that's where he found a friend in Iran.
-During November, the world was first exposed to the blatant use of Iranian drones that carried out suicide attacks on residential buildings, hospitals, educational institutions, infrastructure, and government buildings.
+The setbacks of Putin's programs led him to try and find a new partner who would serve a dual-value role.
+The first setback, after the West had imposed a strict embargo, led Russia to take extreme steps, such as producing chips from household devices like vacuum cleaners and washing machines for military use, along with mobile and moving stockpiles of arms.
+In an effort to find a partner who would be helpful in transferring offensive weapons, Putin found a friend in Iran.
+In November 2022, the world was first exposed to the blatant use of Iranian drones that carried out suicide attacks on residential buildings, hospitals, educational institutions, infrastructure, and government buildings.